taolson/Admiran/doc/Language.md

 ### Tuples and Unit

-Tuples are a builtin data type in Miranda2, and can be of any length.
+Tuples are a built-in data type in Miranda2, and can be of any length.
 Terms in a tuple expression can be of different types.
 Tuples are written as comma-separated list of expressions within parentheses, e.g.